Evaluation

 Regret

 pyepo.metric.regret evaluates the decision quality of a prediction model.
-Regret is defined as \(l_{Regret}(\hat{\mathbf{c}}, \mathbf{c}) = \mathbf{c}^T \mathbf{w}^*(\hat{\mathbf{c}}) - z^*(\mathbf{c})\), which measures the gap between the objective value achieved by the predicted solution and the true optimum.
+Regret is defined as \(l_{Regret}(\hat{\mathbf{c}}, \mathbf{c}) = \mathbf{c}^T \mathbf{w}^*(\hat{\mathbf{c}}) - z^*(\mathbf{c})\), which measures the excess cost of the predicted solution over the true optimum.

 Parameters:

-• optmodel (optModel) – a PyEPO optimization model
+• optmodel – a PyEPO optimization model

 Returns:

-true regret loss
+normalized true regret

 Return type: